Introduction and significance of the theme

 National government

-The financing of the cultural policy of the central government can largely be found in the budget of the Ministry of Education, Culture and Science (OCW) under policy article 14Expenditures within this article rose from 713 million euros in 2015 to
+The central government spent in 2023 in total at least 1,32 billion to culture.
+The funding for this can be found for the most part in the budget of the Ministry of Education, Culture and Science (OCW) under policy article 14Expenditures within this article rose from 713 million euros in 2015 to

 In the financing of culture from the government, much attention is paid in the sector to the Cultural Basic Infrastructure (BIS) and the financing of museums from the Heritage Act.
 In addition to these components, Article 14 also regulates the financing for, among other things, monument care, cultural education and library facilities.
 The figure below shows this.